y-oga/Hyper-V-Replica-Cluster/How_to_create_cluster.md

 - CERT_FILE_PASSWORD
   - Password of certificates for Hyper-V Replica
   - Please set any value
+- APP_VM_NUM
+  - The number of Application VMs
 - APP_VM_PATH
   - Path of VM that you want to protect using EXPRESSCLUSTER
     - **Virtual Machines** folder